-Some types of Mitochondrial Disease show specific patterns of change on a MRI brain scan.
+Some types of mitochondrial disease show specific patterns of change on an MRI brain scan.
 Symmetrical lesions in the area known as the basal ganglia are common, as is atrophy (decrease in size) of certain areas.

 MRS tests may show elevated levels of lactate in the brain.

 Nerve conduction tests may be useful in diagnosing neuropathy, and Electromyography (EMG) can diagnose myopathy.